NFL 2K: NFL 2K2

 With the demise of the Dreamcast, the NFL 2K series was re-positioned as the main multi-platform rival to the Madden NFL series.
 NFL 2K2, the third installment, was released on September 19, 2001, for the Dreamcast.
 PlayStation 2 and Xbox versions of the game were later released with enhanced graphics.
 Reception for the game was positive, with critics noting improved AI, enhancements to the passing game, and new player animations.
 However, the franchise mode was criticized for lacking depth, as it remained nearly unchanged from 2K1.
 The Houston Texans were included in the game, featuring stock players as the team did not yet have a real-life roster.

 NFL 2K3

-NFL 2K3 was released for PlayStation 2, Xbox, and GameCube on August 2002.
+NFL 2K3 was released for PlayStation 2, Xbox, and GameCube in August 2002.
 The game featured licensed ESPN-styled presentation, with halftime reports, player awards, and post-game and weekly wrap-ups.
 ESPN's Dan Patrick is featured in the opening intro.
 Franchise mode was greatly expanded upon in 2K3, and featured interactive menus along with much greater depth.
 Historic teams were included for the first time, and current real-life coaches were introduced to the series (along with the ability to create ones).
 2K3 was the first game in the series to include Xbox Live capabilities.